turutupa/blog/content/blog/my-development-config.md

 date: 2021-06-29T08:36:44.976Z
 title: My development config
 description: "Recently I installed linux and had to install my development setup.
-It wasn't until now that I had realized how much it has grown.
-Some of the stuff I am using right now is Fedora distro, alacritty terminal, neovim (for the most part, intellij for java), tmux, and some extensions/tweaks for linux. "
+It wasn't until then that I realized how much it has grown.
+Some of the stuff I am using right now is Fedora distro, alacritty terminal, neovim (for the most part, intellij for java), tmux, and some extensions/tweaks for linux.
+  "
 tags:
   - programming
   - linux